Stepavly/parser-generator/README.md

 - ### Starting rule

-Starting rule **must** be non-terminal rule (i.e. it's name must not use upper-case letters) and be place in the last line of the input file.
+Starting rule **must** be non-terminal rule (i.e. it's name must not use upper-case letters) and be placed in the last line of the input file.

 ## Example